What "I'm Not Ready for a Relationship Right Now" Actually Means

 The general principle is at the end.
 The actual reply -- the one that fits your situation -- is what the app does with the surrounding context.

-The Three Things It Usually Means
+The Three Things I'm Usually Doing When I Say It

 1. "I want the access without the title."